Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

  >
  > You can follow Ubuntu's official installation documentation at https://ubuntu.com/tutorials/install-ubuntu-server
  >
- > I am using **Ubuntu 20.04 LTS** although you may choose to use Ubuntu 22.04 LTS which is newer although at the time of writing I have found there may be some software that is not yet updated to be fully compatible with it although they are 90% likely to have been resolved by now.
+ > I am using **Ubuntu 20.04 LTS**.
+You may choose to use Ubuntu 22.04 LTS which is newer although, at the time of writing I have found there may be some software that is not yet updated to be fully compatible with it but it is 75% likely to have been resolved by now.

 ## Docker Engine Setup